garrandall/popular-music-data/tracks/popular-song-mika-ariana-grande.md

 Now you're working at the movies selling popular corn I could have been a mess but I never went wrong
 Cause I’m puttin' down my story in a popular song
-Ahh, I said I'm putting down my story in a popular song
+Ah, I said I'm putting down my story in a popular song

 My problem, I never was a model